CMPS2200-Fall2021/recitation-01-batu-el/README.md

 |  1000000.000 |   54.697 |    0.016 |   19.93        |   0.000054  |   1245.625            |
 | 10000000.000 |  499.331 |    0.019 |   23.253       |   0.000049  |   1223.8              |

-although they do not match perfectly, it is clear that the empirica, results follow trends similar to theorethical findings.
+The empirical results follow trends similar to theorethical findings.
 For example, linear runtime is close to n*00005, which is directly proportional to n.
 The binary runtime is approximately (log(base2)(n)/n)*1200.
-It is useful to note that these relationships are less clear for smaller n because the majority of the runtime is taken by lines with fixed runtime in the algoritm.
+It is important to note that these relationships are less clear for smaller n because the majority of the runtime is taken by lines with fixed runtime in the algoritm.

 - [ ] 10.
 Binary search assumes the input list is already sorted.
 Assume it takes $\Theta(n^2)$ time to sort a list of length $n$.
 Suppose you know ahead of time that you will search the same list $k$ times.